-Tip 10: Organise your own clean ups while exploring areas
+15. Organise your own clean ups while exploring areas

 In fact, one of my favourite activities when travelling now is to spend a bit of time picking up litter.

-Tip 11: Explore your own backyard
+16. Explore your own backyard

 Sometimes exploring your own backyard can be the most rewarding thing to do.

 I live in Australia and spend a lot of time travelling around my own country, my state of Victoria or even just exploring parts of Melbourne, where I live.

 And it costs a lot less, especially if I’m just heading somewhere for the day, or travelling to another city where friends live.

-Tip 12: Shop locally
+17. Shop locally

 I don’t think there’s any harm in buying souvenirs – they’re a fun way of remembering your travels.

 Do they look like they’re made locally (jewellery can often be good for this)?
-Or are they cheap junk from China.
+Or are they cheap junk made in another country like China?

 Markets are a good place for this, where you can support local businesses and spread the tourist dollar around to where it’s needed.

 If haggling is part of the practice there, don’t be afraid to get in and give it a go!

 Likewise, look for small hole-in-the-wall places to eat your food (although be careful if you have a sensitive stomach – you don’t want to get sick!).

-Tip 14: Travel slowly
+20. Travel slowly

-Plan activities yes, but give yourself lazy days where you can just walk around, chill in cafés, heck, even read in your hotel if that’s what you need.
+Plan activities yes, but give yourself lazy days where you can just walk around, chill in cafes, heck, even read in your hotel if that’s what you need.

-Tip 15: Don’t accept maps at attractions if you don’t need them
+21. Don’t accept maps at attractions if you don’t need them

 Lots of places have maps ready for visitors to utilise, which are handy, but not always necessary.

 If it is something you reckon you’ll need, you could just use your phone!
 Snap a picture of it and refer to when necessary.

-Tip 16: Or give them a second life for someone else to use them
+22. Or give them a second life for someone else to use them

 If you have used a map that’s been given to you at a hostel, hotel or attraction, pop it back at the front desk when you’re done, so long as it’s in good condition.